 Milk and juice are sold by the trimester.
 The cost will be sent home before the trimester begins and you will be given a week to place an order for the trimester.
 Children should have a nutritious snack such as fruit, granola, yogurt, etc. for morning snack.
-Candy is not a snack, and soda is not allowed.
-Students may order lunch by the month through our hot lunch program or bring a lunch.
+Candy is not a snack, and soda or energy drinks are not allowed.
+Students may order lunch by the month through our hot lunch program or bring lunch.